crystal-linux/.github/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+**Note**: The following "Addendum" section and the `such as...` superscript on the last line of the [Our Standards](#our-standards) section are specific to, and were added by, the Crystal Linux Core Team to better and more effectively suit the Crystal Linux community.

+## Addendum

+Actions that could be seen as "inappropriate in a professional setting" explicitly include the following:

+**Mention and/or Discussion of, as well as subjects relating to**:
+- Drugs / Drug Use
+- Politics
+- Piracy